BenJMaurel/PharmaNODE/README.md

 install.packages(c("argparse", "tidyverse", "mrgsolve", "mapbayr", "MESS", "lixoftConnectors", "glue", "furrr"))
 ```

 **Note:** `lixoftConnectors` is crucial for interfacing R with Monolix.
 Ensure it is correctly installed and compatible with your Monolix version.
-The `run_everything.sh` script will initialize this connector using the path provided via `--monolix-path`.
+If your Monolix installation is not auto-detected, you may need to edit the R-side configuration (see the R scripts invoked by `run_everything.sh`, e.g. `all_run_tacro.r`).

 ### Monolix

 A working installation of Monolix is required to run the comparative pharmacometric models.
 You can find installation instructions on the [Lixoft website](https://lixoft.com/products/monolix-suite/).

-When running the full pipeline (`run_everything.sh`), you must provide the path to the Monolix installation directory (specifically the `monolixSuite` executable or directory containing it) so that the R scripts can locate and utilize the Monolix engine.
+When running the full pipeline (`run_everything.sh`), the R scripts must be able to locate your Monolix installation (specifically the `monolixSuite` executable or the directory containing it).
+If it’s not detected automatically on your system, set the path in the R-side configuration used by the scripts (e.g. `all_run_tacro.r`).

 ### Guix